Foundations of regular variation on topological spaces: Continuous functions

-While an analogue of the following result for the space $\DD([0,1])$ of c\`adl\`ag functions is well known from, e.g., \cite{hul:lin05}, it does not seem that its variant for continuous functions has been explicitly formulated in the literature as it is done below.
+While an analogue of the following result for the space $\DD([0,1])$ of c\`adl\`ag functions is well known from, e.g., \cite[Theorem~10]{hul:lin05}, it does not seem that the corresponding variant for continuous functions has been explicitly formulated in the literature as presented below.

-\begin{theorem} We have $\xi\in\RV(\Cont([0,1]),\cdot,\sC_0,g,\mu)$ if and only if there exist a $\gamma_0\in\Gamma$ and a measurable function $g$ such that the following two conditions are satisfied. \begin{enumerate}[(i)] \item For each $\gamma\geq\gamma_0$, we have
+\begin{theorem} We have $\xi\in\RV(\Cont([0,1]),\mydot,\sC_0,g,\mu)$ if and only if there exist a $\gamma_0\in\Gamma$ and a measurable function $g$ such that the following two conditions are satisfied. \begin{enumerate}[(i)] \item For each $\gamma\geq\gamma_0$, we have